fheyer/sphinxsearch/README.md

 Versions
 --------
-sphinxsearch was tested on Magento CE version 1.7.X.X.
+sphinxsearch was tested on Magento CE version 1.7.X.X and 1.8.0.0.
 It probably works with 1.6.X.X too, but i haven't tested it yet.
 Earlier versions of Magento won't work without changes in the extension code.